Neuroanthropology: Research

 Multiple studies concerning neuroanthropology have been conducted.
 These studies occur in a laboratory environment as well as the ethnographic field.
 Laboratory studies are concerned with figuring out the "cause-effect relationship between cognitive function, brain structure, and brain activity."
 Anthropological studies are concerned with the behaviors that contribute to differences in cognitive function, such as the way colors and languages are perceived.

 Health

 Neuroanthropological studies conducted in Brazil show the effects culture has on mental health.
 Further, this study shows how the variables that contribute to a society's view of normal behaviors directly influence the degree to which an individual feels happy.
 Levels of serotonin in the brains of the individuals being studied show a correlation between environmental factors and brain health.
-Similar studies have been conducted on United States war veterans and PTSD.
+Similar studies have been conducted on United States war veterans and posttraumatic stress disorder (PTSD).

 Summary

 In summary, the prefrontal cortex takes objects and events from specific areas of the brain and forms connections between them.
 This forms the building blocks of culture.
 By building the connections, the areas of the brain, including the prefrontal cortex, can create new ideas and modify them as a result of cultural experiences.